awesto/cookiecutter-django-shop/README.md

 Powered by [Cookiecutter](https://github.com/audreyr/cookiecutter), **cookiecutter-django-shop** is a set of templates for jumpstarting a **django-SHOP** project quickly.

+> Note: This documentation refers to the upcoming release 1.0.0 of django-SHOP.
+If you are looking for version 0.12.x, please check here: https://github.com/awesto/cookiecutter-django-shop/tree/releases/0.12

 Use these Cookiecutter Templates to run one of the demo merchant implementations.

 * Use them to get a first impression on its features.